ying-w/bioinformatics-figures/methylcircleplot/README.md

 Overview
 --------
-This program uses refernce to find CpG and GpC sites.
-Primers specified to isolate the sequence of interest.
+This program uses reference sequence to find CpG and GpC sites.
+Primers are used to isolate the sequence of interest.
-Sequence of interest is then aligned to reference to find where CpG and GpC sites are.
+Sequence of interest is then aligned to reference sequence to find corresponding CpG and GpC sites.
-These sites are checked for methylation and result is plotted.
+These sites are checked for methylation and result is displayed with circles.

 Example
 -------